 Sitting on the edge of Broken Beach Nusa Penida

 Drone shot of Broken Beach Nusa Penida

-Atuh Beach is one of Nusa Penida’s most iconic locations.
+Atuh Beach is one of Nusa Penida’s most iconic locations and makes it to the list of best things to do in Nusa Penida.
 The natural rock arch that stretches over crystal clear turquoise waters will have you in awe as soon as you lay eyes on it.

-Pantai Atuh Nusa Penida can be accessed from either the left or the right hand side of the cliffs via the concrete steps that are cut in to the side of the mountain.
-It takes approxiamtely 5-10 minutes to hike down to the beach.
+Pantai Atuh Nusa Penida can be accessed from either the left or the right-hand side of the cliffs via the concrete steps that are cut into the side of the mountain.
+It takes approximately 5-10 minutes to hike down to the beach.